Lexmark-gudeguzman/laravel-vue-adminlte/README.md

-# laravel-vue-admin-dashboard
+# laravel-vue-adminlte-dashboard
-AdminLTE - Vue - Laravel 5.7 Admin Dashboard
+A boiler-plate for AdminLTE - Vue - Laravel 5.7

 Prerequisites
 After cloning the repository, go to the root folder and run the following command/s,